 - Brick Joke: A not-at-all-funny version.
-The shop owner at the beginning of the episode who got in trouble with the Nightwatch for posting "seditious" material is finally arrested for the same at the end.
+The shop owner at the beginning of the episode who got in trouble with the Nightwatch for making "seditious" comments - complaining about new import regulations - is arrested for the same at the end.

 - Lt.
 Keffer finds out he's not the only one who's seen the Shadow ships.
 One of the other witnesses gives him a means to detect if one is nearby.
 Now he's able to track one and film it, at the cost of his life.

 - Sheridan refers to Kosh's claim that "everyone" would recognise him if he left his encounter suit after he does and they do.
 Sort of.

 - The above mentioned Battle Trophy is debris from the Black Star.

 - Can't Stop the Signal: A transport finds Keffer's recording of the Shadow warship he found, and the footage gets broadcast to the galaxy on Inter Stellar News.
 Unfortunately, the heroes were trying to keep a lid on things, because the Shadows didn't know the heroes were aware of their resurgence.

 - Continuity Nod: One of the pilots in another squadron mentions how Zeta Squadron's Furies were delivered by the president.